thycotic/privman-docs/tasks/maintenance.md

 __Parameters__: Delete Files that have been undiscoverable for longer than [default setting = 1 week(s)]

-__Notes__: This task clear up files with the name "New Loaded Resource" that are older than X days.
+__Notes__: This task clears up files with the name "New Loaded Resource" that are older than X days.
 This can be a helpful task to schedule to remove undiscoverable files from the Event Discovery results (for example, temp files that an installer creates and then deletes).

 ### Purge Maintenance - Incomplete File Upload Sessions